Setting up a Proxy Account¶

 - At least one of the accounts will need to be funded with

 DEVtokens.
-You can obtain tokens for testing purposes from the Moonbase Alpha faucet
+You can get DEV tokens for testing on Moonbase Alpha once every 24 hours from the Moonbase Alpha Faucet

 If you need help importing your accounts into Polkadot.js Apps, please check out the Interacting with Moonbeam using Polkadot.js Apps guide.